timjstewart/spring.vim/README.md

         return uuid;
     }

 It looks like putting these on the field getter methods works nicely.
+There is a significant difference between using field based and property based access.
+Field based access is more flexible because you don't have to mark other methods on the entity as being @Transient.

 #### @Id